-Under the Biosecurity Act the movements of vessels, goods and people between these external territories and mainland Australia are managed like international movements, rather than interstate movements.
-Therefore vessels, aircrafts and goods need to report accordingly to manage the risk of a pest or disease being introduced to the Islands or the mainland.

-Bringing or importing goods to the external territories

-Updated on the site to: Under the Biosecurity Act, the movements of vessels, goods and people into and between these external territories, including from the Australian mainland are managed like international movements, rather than interstate movements.
-Therefore all vessels and aircrafts that arrive at the territories and all goods that are brought or imported into these external territories must comply with biosecurity legislation.
+Under the Biosecurity Act 2015, the movements of vessels, goods and people into and between these external territories, including from the Australian mainland are managed like international movements, rather than interstate movements.
+Therefore all vessels and aircrafts that arrive at the territories and all goods that are brought or imported into these external territoriesmust comply with the Biosecurity Act 2015.

 Bringing or importing goods to the external territories